 The site is located approximately 11km west of Cambridge City Centre, bounded by the A428 and St Neots Road to the north and Broadway to the west.
-The site sits beyond the Cambridge Green Belt close to the new settlement of Cambourne, and in close proximity to a number of established settlements within open countryside: Highfields Caldecote immediately to the east, Cambourne to the west, and Bourn to the south-west.
+The site sits beyond the Cambridge Green Belt close to the new settlement of Cambourne, and in close proximity to a number of established settlements within open countryside: Highfields Caldecote immediately to the east, Knapwell village to the north, Cambourne to the west, and Bourn to the south-west.

-Cambourne is one of South Cambridgeshire's newest settlements, located directly to the west of the site.
-New homes are currently being built at Upper Cambourne and further homes have been proposed / approved to the west of Lower Cambourne.
+Cambourne is one of South

+Cambridgeshire's newest settlements,

+located directly to the west of the site.
+New

+homes are currently being built at Upper

+Cambourne and further homes have been

+proposed / approved to the west of Lower

+Cambourne.

-The site comprises a former WWII airfield, adjoining agricultural land and a partially occupied employment site.
+The site comprises a former World War Two (WWII) airfield, adjoining agricultural land and a partially occupied employment site.
 Existing uses of the former airfield include facilities for light aircraft by Rural Flying Club (RFC), storage of tower cranes and shipping containers, and as the location for Bourn Market which takes place four times a year.
 The site includes a number of existing private properties with access from the Broadway including Grange Farm.

-The total site area is 282ha, of which 171.2ha comprises the 'Major Development Site' (MDS) identified by policy SS/7, forming the extent of the site that will accommodate the built development of the village (see Fig 2, on page 3).
+The total site area is 282ha, of which 171.2ha comprises the 'Major Development Site' (MDS) identified by policy SS/7, forming the extent of the site that will accommodate the built development of the village (see Figure 2, on page 3).

-Fig. 5 | Location of Bourn Airfield in relation to surrounding settlements To Huntingdon A428 St Neots Cambourne West To Cambridge Bourn Airfield To Royston
+Figure 5 | Location of Bourn Airfield in relation to surrounding settlements

-2.2 OWNERSHIP
+2.2.
+Ownership